harelsegev/INDXRipper/README.md

 * Works on live Windows NTFS drives, using device paths
 * All times outputted are in UTC

-### Carving Method
+### Carving method

 INDXRipper scans the MFT for records of directories that have an $INDEX_ALLOCATION attribute.
 If it finds such a record, it searches the attribute for the directory's file reference.
 The index entries in the attribute should contain this file reference.

-### Invalid Entries
+### Invalid entries

 INDXRipper will comment on invalid entries.
 These are the possible comments, their meanings, and some analysis tips:

-* **invalid file reference**
+* **invalid reference**
   This entry doesn't reference a valid MFT record.

   * If the file number and sequence number seem reasonable, The file was deleted, and its MFT record was reused.
   * If the file number is 0, or some absurdly high number - like 8589934608, it says nothing about the file.
-Its MFT record might or might not have been reused.
-The file may be deleted, or active.

 * **old path**
   This entry references a valid MFT record, but the MFT record doesn't reference the directory the entry is in as a parent directory.
   * The file has been moved from this directory to another directory.
 It may be deleted or active
-  * If the file is deleted, it has a $ATTRIBUTE_LIST attribute, and it had a $FILE_NAME attribute in an extension record, it might or might not have been moved to another directory.
+  * If the file is deleted, it has a $ATTRIBUTE_LIST attribute, and it had a $FILE_NAME attribute in an extension record, it might not have been moved to another directory.